AjjMC/Void-Chains/README.md

   <img src="thumbnail.png" width="600">
 </p>

 Void Chains is a strategic PvP-based minigame inspired by several elements of King of the Hill gamemodes, Splatoon, and Spleef.
-As the name suggests, the action takes place over the void, with two teams competing for control of the arena and the elimination of their adversaries.
+The action takes place over the void, with two teams competing for control of the arena and the elimination of their adversaries.

 ## Downloading and Instructions